zingero/cpython/Doc/using/configure.rst

 .. envvar:: CFLAGS_NODIST

    :envvar:`CFLAGS_NODIST` is used for building the interpreter and stdlib C extensions.
-Use it when a compiler flag should *not* be part of the distutils :envvar:`CFLAGS` once Python is installed (:issue:`21121`).
+Use it when a compiler flag should *not* be part of :envvar:`CFLAGS` once Python is installed (:gh:`65320`).

+   In particular, :envvar:`CFLAGS` should not contain:

+   * the compiler flag ``-I`` (for setting the search path for include files).
+     The ``-I`` flags are processed from left to right, and any flags in :envvar:`CFLAGS` would take precedence over user- and package-supplied ``-I`` flags.

+   * hardening flags such as ``-Werror`` because distributions cannot control whether packages installed by users conform to such heightened standards.

    .. versionadded:: 3.5

+.. envvar:: COMPILEALL_OPTS

+   Options passed to the :mod:`compileall` command line when building PYC files in ``make install``.
+Default: ``-j0``.

+   .. versionadded:: 3.12

 .. envvar:: EXTRA_CFLAGS